Nataki Gregory, Ed.D.

 Nataki is a results-focused educator who has worked to ensure teachers and leaders have the skills necessary to drive continuous improvement for schools and their communities.
 She has a Doctorate in Curriculum and Instruction from George Washington University.

-Nataki, along with our CPO Michael Prada, collaborated on this post discussing easy ways that teachers can move beyond the foundational elements of strong relationships with their students in order to drive achievement and cultivate a culturally relevant classroom.
+Click here to read Nataki’s post on our blog where she shares easy ways that teachers can move beyond the foundational elements of strong relationships with their students in order to drive achievement and cultivate a culturally relevant classroom.

 Nataki also wrote this meaningful piece on our blog in the wake of the Parkland, FL school shooting, on how No-Nonsense Nurturers can respond when tragedy strikes, even in another state.